Islandora/documentation/docs/contributing/testing-a-pull-request.md

 This method is best for testing pull requests, because it's very easy to get a patch from a pull request.
 If the desired code is not the subject of a PR, you can still use this method but must generate a `.patch` file yourself.
-You may wish to use the other method, as it is more dynamic - see section **Using Composer to require a fork or branch**.
+You may wish to use the [fork or branch](#using-composer-to-require-a-fork-or-branch) method, as it is more dynamic.

 Run the following commands from within your site's root folder.
 They will update your `composer.json` file.